Multilingual AI Red Teaming and Behavioral Safety Evaluation

 The cultural gap

-Bias, harmful framing and inappropriate advice may emerge through culturally specific references, local stereotypes, regional language or social assumptions absent from generic test suites.
+Bias, harmful framing, and inappropriate advice may emerge from culturally specific references, local stereotypes, regional language, or social assumptions that are absent from generic test suites.

 The policy gap